Nessvah/ordering_funcionality/README.md

 - [ ] Allow users to rate their experience

 ### Optimizations/Problems to solve (optional):
 - [ ] The form doesn't work as expected.
-Altough it has required attr, the event listener overlaps and the user is able to "submit" form with empty fields.
+Although it has required attr, the event listener overlaps, and the user can "submit" the form with empty fields.

 ## Built With

 HTML, CSS

 JavaScript

 ## Getting Started